-Sixteen suites above the Dam, in the former headquarters of the Bank of the Netherlands, where Dutch luxury is singular.
+Sixteen suites above the Dam, in the former headquarters of the Bank of the Netherlands, where Dutch luxury is conjugated in the singular.

 Hotel TwentySeven - Small Luxury Hotels of the World